knative/docs/docs/getting-started/creating-function.md

 # Creating a Knative Function

-Functions are the easiest path to get started with Knative, providing a programming model that leverages the Knative Serving and Eventing APIs for a quick and easy method of deploying your first Knative applications.
-You don't need to know anything about Knative or even Kubernetes resources to get started.
+In this tutorial, you will create and deploy a Knative Function in Go that responds to HTTP requests.
 The purpose of this tutorial is to:

-- Help you quickly go from a business need to a running application
+- Show how to quickly go from a business need to a running application
-- Demonstrate that you do not need Kubernetes knowledge to run a Knative application
+- Show that you do not need Kubernetes knowledge to run a Knative application
 - Show that it is easy to build small integrations which can connect to a larger ecosystem
-- Provide a foundation from which you can begin to explore the rest of Knative and Kubernetes when you need it
+- Provide a foundation for exploring the rest of Knative and Kubernetes when you need it

-In this tutorial, you will create and deploy a Knative Function in Go that responds to HTTP requests.
 Create the function by running the command:

 === "func"